Lemner

-Lemner (Лемнер) is a 2025 novel by the Russian writer Alexander Prokhanov, published by AST in 2025, which alludes to the figure of Yevgeny Prigozhin, leader of the Wagner Group, a private military company.
+Lemner (Лемнер) is a 2025 novel by Russian writer Alexander Prokhanov, published by AST in 2025, which alludes to the figure of Yevgeny Prigozhin, leader of the Wagner Group, a private military company.
 Its entire print run sold out within a month.
 The series' chief editor wrote that "working with Alexander Prokhanov's texts is a valuable opportunity to glimpse through a keyhole at how masterpieces are created".

 Plot

 According to the publisher's annotation, "Russian postmodernism—reimagined yet as relentless as ever—finally finds a serious theme and a genuine hero.
 Alexander Prokhanov's new novel is dedicated to the adventures, exploits, fervent passions, and monstrous crimes of Mikhail Lemner, a perennial character in Russian history who has repeatedly taken center stage, at times as Stepan Razin, at others as Yemelyan Pugachev, and even as the heroes of the Russian Spring."

 The protagonist of the work, Mikhail Solomonovich Lemner, who is Jewish, is portrayed as an antagonist.
-In the novel's plot, the Russian president Leonid Leonidovich Troevidov is accused of having blown up the Nord Stream pipelines, severing Russia from Europe and drawing it closer to China.
-Among other assertions, the novel claims that the Russian president keeps the bodies of his enemies in his office and rejuvenates himself with the blood of virgins.
+In the novel's plot, Russia's president, Leonid Leonidovich Troevidov, is accused of having blown up the Nord Stream pipelines, severing Russia from Europe and drawing it closer to China.
+Among other assertions, the novel claims that the Russian president keeps the bodies of his enemies in his office and rejuvenates himself with virgins blood.
 The novel contains allusions to recognizable Russian public figures such as Vladimir Putin (President Troevidov), Anatoly Chubais (Anatoly Chulaki), Nikolai Patrushev (Anton Svetlov), Vladislav Surkov (Ivan Surlönis), Dmitry Utkin (Vavila Stukov), Ksenia Sobchak (Ksenia Sverchok), Alla Pugacheva (Alla "Marilyn"), Vladimir Solovyov (TV-host Alfimov), Alexander Dugin (Philosopher Klavdiev), Kirill Serebrennikov (Director Serebryakovsky), Vladimir Mau (Professor Leo), Igor Shuvalov (Vice Premier Apollinariev), Vladimir Pozner (Publicist Former), Sergey Lavrov (Foreign Minister Klyonov), Zakhar Prilepin (Writer Voisky), and Sergey Karaganov (Political Scientist Surovin).
 Allusions to Boris Yeltsin (Boris Lebyodushkin), Anatoly Sobchak (Anatoly Sverchok), Boris Nemtsov (Boris Stumm), Sergei Shoigu (unnamed defence minister), and Sergey Sobyanin (unnamed Moscow mayor) are also mentioned.